Dark sector searches with high-intensity positron beams in the CERN North Area: Invisible decay search techniques at NA62e+

 In this section, we assume that any dark sector particle $X$ produced in positron-on-target collisions is either stable or primarily decays into lighter dark sector states $\chi\bar{\chi}$, which escape detection.
 In both cases, the final states are characterized by significant missing energy.
-This missing energy can be identified using different techniques, depending on the production mechanism.
-Figure~\ref{fig:InvTech} illustrates how the NA62 detector will be used to implement these techniques.
+This missing energy can be identified using different techniques, depending on the production mechanism and target thickness.
+Figure~\ref{fig:InvTech} illustrates how the NA62 detector could be used to implement these techniques.